skip to main content

 Read Google Fiber review

-Read Frontier Fiber review
+Read Quantum Fiber review

-Read MetroNet review
+Read Ziply review

 Data effective as of publish date.
 Offers and availability may vary by location and are subject to change.

-If our top picks for fiber-optic internet providers aren’t in your area, consider other fiber providers like CenturyLink, Google Fiber, or Frontier Fiber.
-Also, some cable internet providers have fast internet speeds, and they’re often more readily available than fiber internet networks.
+Since we’re talking about fiber internet, pretty much every option is a great option.
+If our top picks for fiber-optic internet providers aren’t in your area, consider other fiber providers like CenturyLink or Frontier Fiber.
+Also, cable internet providers have fast download speeds, and they’re often more readily available than fiber optic internet networks.

-Best overall: Verizon Fios
+Best overall: Google Fiber

 Price: